Substra/substra/references/sdk.md

 ```

 Create new algo asset.
-If an algo with the same archive file already exists, an `AlreadyExists` exception will be
-raised.

 **Arguments:**
  - `data (Union[dict, schemas.AlgoSpec], required)`: If it is a dict, it must have the same keys
 as specified in [schemas.AlgoSpec](sdk_schemas.md#AlgoSpec).
- - `exist_ok (bool, optional)`: If `exist_ok` is true, `AlreadyExists` exceptions will be
-ignored and the existing asset key will be returned.
-Defaults to False.

 **Returns:**